BlakeFreer/LED-Communication/README.md

 ## Results

-Ambient light level in my room was ~350 and I started with an "offset" of 20, so any reading below 350 - 20 = 330 would be considered a 1.
+Ambient light level in my room was ~350 and I started with a threshold of 20, so any reading below 350 - 20 = 330 would be considered a 1.
 This allowed reliable data transmission up to baud 60, or a bit period of 16ms.
-I found that increasing the offset allowed for much higher speeds.
-With an offset of 150, I was able to get 100% reliable transmission at baud 333, or one bit every 3 ms.
+I found that increasing the threshold allowed for much higher speeds.
+With an threshold of 150, I was able to get 100% reliable transmission at baud 333, or one bit every 3 ms.

 I did not expect this performance from a cheap LED.
 I believe that the speed is mostly limited by the responsiveness of the LED and photoresistor.
 Perhaps some additional circuitry could improve their performance.